scothew/s3management/lab3/README.md

 This is a two part lab on Amazon S3 Analytics and Metrics.

 ## Introduction
-The first part of this lab demonstrates the use of Amazon S3 Analytics Storage Class Analysis feature for making decisions on data life cycle management policies.
+The first part of this lab demonstrates the use of Amazon S3 Analytics Storage Class Analysis feature for making decisions on data lifecycle management policies.

 By using Amazon S3 analytics storage class analysis you can analyze storage access patterns to help you decide when to transition the right data to the right storage class.
-This feature determines when to transition less frequently accesses data from STANDARD storage to the STANDARD_IA (infrequent access).
+This feature determines when to transition less frequently accessed data from STANDARD storage to the STANDARD_IA (infrequent access).

 You can use the storage class analysis results for improving the lifecycle policies.
-You can configure storage class analysis to analyze all the objects in a bucket or you can configure filters to group objects together for analysis by common prefix, by object tags or by both prefix and tags.
+You can configure storage class analysis to analyze all the objects in a bucket, or you can configure filters to group objects together for analysis by common prefix, by object tags or by both prefix and tags.

 _Note: Storage class analysis does not give recommendations for transitions to the ONEZONE\_IA or GLACIER storage classes._

 You can have multiple storage class analysis filters per bucket, up to 1,000, and will receive a separate analysis for each filter.
-Multiple filter configurations allow you analyze specific groups of objects to improve your lifecycle policies that transition objects to STANDARD_IA.
+Multiple filter configurations allow you to analyze specific groups of objects to improve your lifecycle policies that transition objects to STANDARD_IA.

 Storage class analysis results are updated daily and are available to view from the Amazon S3 console.
-These results can also be exported to a file in an S3 bucket and can be used in a spreadsheet application or can be used with the business intelligence tools such as Amazon QuickSight.
+These results can also be exported to a file in an S3 bucket and can be used in a spreadsheet application or with business intelligence tools such as Amazon QuickSight.

 You can use Amazon S3 Storage Analytics storage class analysis to:
 * **Analyze the entire contents of a bucket**